 'The most wildly entertaining novel I've read in a long time'

-Richard Russo, author of Empire Falls (Winner of the Pulitzer Prize for Fiction)
+Richard Russo, winner of the Pulitzer Prize for Fiction

 When March Briscoe returns to East Texas two years after he was caught having an affair with his brother's wife, the Briscoe family becomes once again the talk of the small town of Olympus.
 His mother, June, hardly welcomes him back with open arms.
 Her husband's own past affairs have made her tired of being the long-suffering spouse.
 Is it, perhaps, time for a change?